astucieuxzephyr/ctl/README.md

 ## Changelog
- - Get original program (done by Daria Titova, in russian language) on Github : in avril 23, 2013
+ - Get original CTL program (done by Daria Titova, in russian language) on Github : in avril 23, 2013
- - New version of the program, in french, by Tanguy Bodin-Hullin
+ - New version of the program, in french, by Tanguy Bodin-Hullin, in march 2020.
- - Last update : mars 25, 2020.
+ - Last update : april 2020.

+## History of this program :
+ - The first recovery of the Russian program was made in April 2013 on Github.
+A first translation has been made, and the JS program has been improved, but I lost the file by mistake some time later.
+ - At the end of March 2020, a new and improved version is put online.
+ This version benefits from many improvements:
+   - Big Update of the JS code, based on JQuery (from version 1.7.1 to version 3.4.1)
+   - Brand new interface, based on Bootstrap 4.1.
+   - Texts translated into french
+   - Better documented code, added some debugging messages in the console that can be turned ON/OFF
+   - Improved documentation in Markdown format, in french and english.

+## Still To-do :
+  - Add the ability to get the results in other languages, especially in english.

 ## Description :
 It is the color test created by the swiss psychologist Max Lüscher (1923-2017), in an ultra-simplified version.